coderefinery/git-collaborative/_episodes/03-distributed.md

 (provided the commit messages contain [the right keywords](https://help.github.com/en/articles/closing-issues-using-keywords)).

+> ## (Optional) Exercise: try to send a conflicting pull request
+>
+> If you complete parts A-E much earlier than others, try to send another pull request
+> where you anticipate a conflict with your first pull request.
+{: .challenge}

+> ## (Optional) Exercise: practice making changes to your pull request
+>
+> You can do that by pushing new commits to the branch where you sent the pull
+> request from.
+Observe how they end up added to your pull request.
+{: .challenge}

 ### Part F: Update your fork

 We do this part **after the contributions from all participants have been integrated**.